Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Distance Encoding and Its Power

-Next, we show the limitation of DEGNN.
-We prove that over a subclass of regular graphs, distance regular graphs (DRG), on which DE-1 is useless for structural representation.
+Next, we show the limitation of \proj.
+We prove that over a subclass of regular graphs, distance regular graphs (DRG), DE-1 is useless for structural representation.
 We provide the definition of DRG as follows while we refer interested readers to check more properties of DRGs in~\cite{brouwer2012distance}.

 \begin{definition} A \emph{distance regular graph} is a regular graph such that for any two nodes $v, u\in V$, the number of vertices $w$ s.t.
-SPD$(w, v)=i$ and SPD$(w, u)=j$, only depends on $i$, $j$ and SPD$(v, u)$. \end{definition} Shrikhande graph and $4\times4$ Rook's graph are two non-isomorphic DRGs shown in Fig.~\ref{fig:2PE} (b) (We temporarily ignore the nodes colors which will be discussed later).
+SPD$(w, v)=i$ and SPD$(w, u)=j$, only depends on $i$, $j$ and SPD$(v, u)$. \end{definition} The Shrikhande graph and the $4\times4$ Rook's graph are two non-isomorphic DRGs shown in Fig.~\ref{fig:2PE} (b) (We temporarily ignore the nodes colors which will be discussed later).
 For simplicity, we only consider connected DRGs that can be characterized by arrays of integers termed intersection arrays. \begin{definition} The \emph{intersection array} of a connected DRG with diameter $\triangle$ is an array of integers $\{b_0, b_1, ..., b_{\triangle-1};c_1, c_2, ..., c_{\triangle}\}$ such that for any node pair $(u, v)\in V\times V$ that satisfies SPD$(v, u)=j$, $b_j$ is the number of nodes $w$ that are neighbors of $v$ and satisfy SPD$(w, u)=j+1$, and $c_j$ is the number of nodes $w$ that are neighbors of $v$ and satisfy SPD$(w, u)=j-1$. \end{definition}

 It is not hard to show that the two DRGs in Fig.~\ref{fig:2PE} (b) share the same intersecion array $\{6, 3;1, 2\}$.
-The following theorem shows that over distance regular graphs, DEGNN-1 must distinguish structures with discriminatory node/edge attributes, which indicates the limitation of DE-1.
+The following theorem shows that over distance regular graphs, \proj-1 requires discriminatory node/edge attributes to distinguish structures, which indicates the limitation of DE-1.

 \begin{theorem} Given any two nodes $v, u\in V$, consider two tuples $\mathcal{T}_1=(v, \mathbf{A}^{(1)})$ and $\mathcal{T}_2=(u, \mathbf{A}^{(2)})$ with graph structures $A^{(1)}$ and $A^{(2)}$ that correspond to two connected DRGs with a same intersection array.
-Then, DEGNN-1 must use discriminatory node/edge attributes to distinguish $\mathcal{T}_1$ and $\mathcal{T}_2$. \end{theorem} Note Theorem~\ref{thm:limit} only works for node representations using DE-1.
-Therefore, DEGNN-1 may not associate distinguishable node representations in the two DRGs in Fig.~\ref{fig:2PE} (b).
+Then, \proj-1 must use discriminatory node/edge attributes to distinguish $\mathcal{T}_1$ and $\mathcal{T}_2$. \end{theorem} Note Theorem~\ref{thm:limit} only works for node representations using DE-1.
+Therefore, \proj-1 may not associate distinguishable node representations in the two DRGs in Fig.~\ref{fig:2PE} (b).